EXECUTIVE EMPLOYMENT AGREEMENT

 EXECUTIVE’S COMPENSATION AND BENEFITS

-1. Base Salary: Two Hundred Fifty-Seven Thousand Five Hundred Dollars ($257,500) (or any increased amount approved by the Board of Directors or the Compensation Committee) paid in accordance with the Company’s standard payroll practices for senior executives.
+1. Base Salary: Two Hundred Thousand Dollars ($200,000.00) (or any increased amount approved by the Board of Directors or the Compensation Committee) paid in accordance with the Company’s standard payroll practices for senior executives.

-2. Performance-Based Incentive: Executive shall be eligible to receive an annual cash bonus (the “Annual Performance Bonus”), with the target amount of such Annual Performance Bonus equal to sixty percent (60%) of Executive’s Base Salary (the “Target Performance Bonus”) in the year to which the Annual Performance Bonus relates; provided that the actual amount of the Annual Performance Bonus may be greater or less than the Target Performance Bonus.
+2. Performance-Based Incentive: Executive shall be eligible to receive an annual bonus (the “Annual Performance Bonus”), with the target amount of such Annual Performance Bonus equal to one hundred percent (100%) of Executive’s Base Salary (the “Target Performance Bonus”) in the year to which the Annual Performance Bonus relates; provided that the actual amount of the Annual Performance Bonus may be greater or less than the Target Performance Bonus.
 The Annual Performance Bonus shall be based on performance and achievement of Company goals and objectives as defined by the Board or Compensation Committee.
 The amount of the Annual Performance Bonus shall be determined by the Board or Compensation Committee in its sole discretion, and shall be paid to Executive no later than March 15th of the calendar year immediately following the calendar year in which it was earned.
-If, during the Term: (i) the Executive’s employment with the Company is terminated by the Company other than for Cause, or (ii) Executive resigns based on the occurrence of any of the following, without the Executive’s prior written consent: (i) a material reduction in Executive’s Base Salary, (ii) a relocation of the Executive’s primary place of employment to a location more than fifty (50) miles from the Company’s current New Jersey office location, (iii) any requirement that the Executive report to anyone other than the Chief Executive Officer or President of the Company, or (iv) any material breach of this Agreement, and (x) the Executive provides the Company with written objection to the event or condition within thirty (30) days following the occurrence thereof, (y) the Company does not reverse or cure the event or condition within thirty (30) days of receiving that written objection, and (z) the Executive resigns his employment within ten (10) days following the expiration of that cure period, then Executive will receive a pro-rated bonus for the time worked based on the percentage worked of the calendar year, which bonus will be paid within thirty (30) days after the date of termination or resignation.
+The bonus shall be paid in either cash, stock, options and/or a combination of the three as determined by the Board or Compensation Committee.
+Executive must be employed by the Company on the date that the Annual Performance Bonus is paid to Executive in order to be eligible for, and to be deemed as having earned, such Annual Performance Bonus.
+If, during the Term: (i) the Executive’s employment with the Company is terminated by the Company other than for Cause, or (ii) Executive resigns for Good Reason, then Executive will receive a pro-rated bonus for the time worked based on the percentage worked of the calendar year, which bonus will be paid within thirty (30) days after the date of termination or resignation.
 The Company shall deduct from the Annual Performance Bonus all amounts required to be deducted or withheld under applicable law or under any employee benefit plan in which Executive participates.